The art schools’ joint effort on internationalisation

 Steering group for internationalisation (INTER ART)

-- The Royal Danish Academy of Music: Marianne Løkke Jakobsen (Head of group)
+- The Royal Dansih Academy of Music: Marianne Løkke Jakobsen (project manager)

-- The Royal Academy of Fine Arts: Emil Leth Meilvang
+- The Royal Danish Academy of Fine Arts: Emil Leth Meilvang

 - The Royal Academy of Music: Keld Hosbond

 - Danish National Academy of Music: Jesper Asp